TrandeLik/technosphere_ml/readme.md

 # Homeworks for VKEducation machine learning course
-- hw1: KNN implementation and it's usage with different metrics
+- hw1: KNN implementation and it's usage with different metrics in text classification
 - hw2: Linear and logistic regression implementation (with L2 regularization), math behind them and their research